Regorafenib (By mouth)

 - Take the tablet at the same time each day with a low-fat breakfast.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 If a dose is missed:

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the tablets at room temperature, in the original container.
 Do not place the tablets in daily or weekly pill boxes.
 Keep the medicine away from heat, moisture, and direct light.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
+- Ask your pharmacist about the best way to dispose of any leftover medicine after you have finished your treatment.
 Throw away any unused medicine 28 days after you first open the bottle.